 DESCRIPTION OF THE BONDS...
-The Bonds are dated May 1, 2025, and mature on September 1 in each of the years and in the amounts shown on the cover page hereof.
-Interest on the Bonds will accrue from the Delivery Date and will be computed on the basis of a 360-day year of twelve 30-day months and will be payable on March 1 and September 1 of each year, commencing September 1, 2025, until maturity, or prior redemption.
+The Bonds are dated May 1, 2025, and mature on May 1 in each of the years and in the amounts shown on the cover page hereof.
+Interest will accrue from the date of their initial delivery to the Initial Purchaser, will be computed on the basis of a 360-day year of twelve 30-day months, and will be payable on November 1 and May 1 of each year, commencing November 1, 2025, until maturity or prior redemption.
 The definitive Bonds will be issued only in fully registered form in any integral multiple of \$5,000 for any one maturity and will be initially registered and delivered only to Cede & Co., the nominee of The Depository Trust Company ("DTC") pursuant to the Book-Entry-Only System described herein.
 No physical delivery of the Bonds will be made to the owners thereof.
 Principal of, premium, if any, and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the beneficial owners of the Bonds.
 See "THE BONDS - Book-Entry-Only System" herein.